georgegeiwitzcesana/Granky/README.md

 To compile, run the following command from the project root directory:

-    make all
+    make showfile

 And to run:

     bin/granky.bin in/0.gky

-This will run FileTest, which takes the graph defined in the file in/0.gky, parses it into both an adjacency matrix and an adjacency list, converts both back into text format.
+The showfile program takes the graph defined in the file in/0.gky, parses it into both an adjacency matrix and an adjacency list, converts both back into text format.
 It then prints each edge in each graph, followed by each node in each graph, followed by each node in each graph along with their neighbors and weights.
 The graphs should be identical, although they will be in different orders because HashGraph uses unordered_map for its